mathisbot/beskar-os/README.md

 If the firmware starts and boots on the UEFI shell instead of the bootloader, try deleting `efi_disk/NvVars`.

 If you are using `-accel whpx` and QEMU boots with a blank window right before crashing, remove WHPX acceleration.
-This a "bug" (apparently, they are not planning on fixing Windows builds of QEMU).
+This a bug with QEMU (apparently, they are not planning on fixing Windows builds of QEMU).

 ### Running on baremetal

-If you want to run the OS on a real baremetal server, make sure that you have a proper x86-64 server that supports UEFI 2 and has at least 64 MiB of RAM.
+If you want to run the OS on a real baremetal machine, make sure that you have a proper x86_64 machine that supports UEFI 2 and has at least 64 MiB of RAM.
-Secure boot must also be disabled.
+Secure boot must be disabled.

-Copy the content of the directory `efi_disk` to a FAT32 filesystem on a GPT or MBR partition of a drive, and you're good to go!
+Copy the contents of the `efi_disk` folder to a FAT32 file system, on a GPT (or MBR) partition of a drive, and you're good to go!

+#### Warning

+Disk drivers are not yet implemented.
+When they are, and especially at first, don't run the OS on a machine you use frequently (at the risk of potentially corrupting your disk if my implementation is incorrect).

 #### Troubleshooting

-I don't have access to a nice testing hardware.
-If you find anything, please contact me!

 If the bootloader runs but the computer stalls right after (i.e. the screen gets filled with text then turns black), the kernel has likely crashed with an INVALID OPCODE exception very early.
-Try to build the kernel for an older version of x86-64.
+Try to build the kernel for an older version of x86_64.
 If you happen to have a COM1 serial port on your hardware, you can receive debug messages when connecting to it (using PuTTY for example).

-In any other cases, the kernel **SHOULD** print information on the screen about any problem it encounters.
+In any other cases, the kernel **SHOULD** print explicit information on the screen about any problem it encounters.

 ## Sources and inspirations